erickaakcire/webhistorian/README.md

 1. `index.html` loads the RequireJS library, which uses `js/app/main.js` to configure the JavaScript environment
 2. `js/app/main.js` loads `js/app/history.js` which launches a modal progress display that tracks the progress of the extension retrieving and transforming the user's browsing history for use with other upload and display components.
 3. `js/app/main.js` loads `js/app/home.js` to display the home page and trigger the require.js scripts to load on click.
-4. On a successful fetch of the local browsing history, the extension dismisses the progress modal and presents the user with options to visualize their data and opt-in to the research project.
+4. On a successful fetch of the local browsing history, the extension dismisses the progress modal and presents the user with options to visualize their data.
-5. If the user chooses to participate in the research, the extension loads `js/lib/passive-data-kit.js` which packages and uploads the user's web history to a [Passive Data Kit](https://github.com/audaciouscode/PassiveDataKit-Django) server.

 # Visualizations Overview